interrobang-uk/interrobang/src/blog/example.md

 ---
-title: Are we back where we started?
+title: "Are we back where we started?"
 authors: Chloe Coleman & Jaye Hackett
 layout: default.njk
 date: Last Modified